Internship

 Property Division

 In the Property Division, interns will assist attorneys who advise numerous departments on both advisory and litigation matters involving Land Use, Real Estate, Contracts, Writs of Mandate and the Americans with Disabilities Act.
-Interns will have the opportunity to attend court hearings, research legal issues, prepare legal memoranda and briefs, and assist with trial preparation and client communication.
+Interns will have the opportunity to review and analyze real estate and service contracts, research legal issues, prepare legal memoranda and briefs, attend court hearings, assist with trial preparation, assist with property tax valuation appeals, and attend commission meetings.

 Public Works Division